PaulJYoung/CaaS/README.md

 # Cloud as a Service Website

 The purpose of this site is to inform those who are interested on what Cloud actually is.
-The site is a built using Django web framework, and has been deployed to a popular Cloud service provider using native Docker containers.
+The site is built using Django web framework, and has been deployed to a popular Cloud service provider using native Docker containers.
 The containers run a MySQL service, Gunicorn web server, and Nginx reverse proxy.

 ## Deployment